 What are the risk factors for endometrial cancer?

 We do not yet know what causes most cases of endometrial cancer.
 But we do know that certain risk factors are linked to this disease.
-A risk factor is anything that changes a person's chance of getting a disease such as cancer.
+A risk factor is anything that changes (raises or lowers) a person's chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, being in strong sunlight without protection is a risk factor for skin cancer.
 Smoking is a risk factor for many cancers.
 Some risk factors, like your age or race, can't be changed.
 Others, like smoking and diet are under your control.

 But risk factors don't tell us everything.
 Someone can have several risk factors and still not get a disease.
 Also, not having any risk factors doesn't mean that you won't get the disease.
 Even if a woman with endometrial cancer has one or more risk factors, there is no way to know which, if any, of these factors played a part in her cancer.

 Things that affect a woman's hormone balance play a part in most endometrial cancers, but other factors can also affect a women’s risk of this disease.
 Factors that increase the risk of endometrial cancer include: